Rescuing Palindromic Universes with Improved Recombination Modelling: Methods

 we see a major simplification to the problem: given that the matrix $B_{4:,4:}$ is always going to be multiplied by the zero vector, there is no need to find its components explicitly.
 We are thus able to greatly reduce our computation time by only having to perform eight integrations to determine the first eight columns of each transfer matrix (six for the base variables and two more for $F_{r2}$ and $F_{r3}$), and we can set the remaining columns to zero.
 This is especially useful given that we are unable to use traditional time-saving approximations used in Boltzmann codes, such as estimating the higher order terms using spherical Bessel functions~\cite{CLASS}, when we get close to the FCB.

-\subsection{Implementation of Code}
+\subsection{Implementation of code}

-Throughout the code we work with dimensionless units for the comoving wavenumber by writing ${k = K\sqrt{\Lambda}}$.
+Throughout the code we work with dimensionless units for the comoving wave number by writing ${k = K\sqrt{\Lambda}}$.
 We also choose units such that $\sqrt{\Lambda}$ is unity, so we may write the present-day Hubble value as ${H_0 = \frac{1}{3\Omega_\Lambda}}$.
 All relevant $\Lambda$CDM parameters are taken from the Planck best-fit values, given in the posterior samples TT+lowE~\cite{Planck2018}.
-The re-scaled values are given in \cref{tab:planckvals}.
+The rescaled values are given in \cref{tab:planckvals}.

 For each value of $K$ between 0 and 20, the background and perturbation equations were integrated, using the necessary initial conditions, from the FCB to recombination using LSODA from \texttt{scipy.integrate.solve\_ivp}.
 Once the transfer matrix was obtained in this way, \cref{solveforvrinf} was set up and solved using \texttt{numpy.linalg.solve} to find the value of $v_r^\infty$.
 This was then plotted against $K$ and the allowed modes were determined by finding where this curve intersected the $x$-axis.